AITestingOrg/banking-microservices-tutorial/documentation/http_stubbed_isolation_tests.md

 ```
 Here, we use the builder pattern to create an HTTP Client that submits HTTP requests to localhost, on port 8086 (which the Account Transactions services uses) and establish the base HTTP path.
 Note, it is usually a better practice to provide these hardcodeed values through some configuration, but they are provided here as literals for simplicity.

-Now, we can write a tests that makes calls to the service under test, which returns our helpers Response object.
+Now, we can write a test that makes calls to the service under test, which returns our helpers Response object.
 Below, the code demonstrates
 how to make a RESTful call to the service's `/api/v1/transactions/deposit` endpoint which should result in a 201 status code (Created) and return a transaction ID.
 ```java
 @Test